 Various appropriate topics of different concentrations are offered each time.
-Student involvement in selection of topics is strongly encouraged.
+Student involvement in selection of topics

-Repeatable: May be repeated one (1) time for credit with change in topic
+Repeatable: May be repeated one (1) time for credit with change in topic and stabilities of molecules.
+Grade Type: Letter Grade

 CHE 230 - Introduction to Molecular Modeling